DataCanvasIO/HyperTS/docs/en_US/source/contents/0700_models.rst

 HyperTS relies on the basic capabilities provided by Hypernets (``Hpyer Model`` + ``Search Strategy`` + ``Estimation Strategy``), to build ``Search Space`` for time series tasks based on NAS powerful expression capabilities.

 .. tip::
-    NAS is applied to uni/multi-variate forecasting and regression.
+    NAS is applied to uni/multi-variate forecasting, classification, and regression.